The Place Beyond the Winds: Plot

 Priscilla Glenn was a wild, nature-loving child who lived in the woods with her mother and her abusive father.
 She constructs a crude altar to the goddess of Nature in a hidden spot in the forest.
 Priscilla desperately wants an education and seeks out books to read.
 Anton Farwell, the local schoolmaster, has also come to the woods, but he is in hiding.
 He had once loved a woman named Joan Moss, and for her love he killed Dr. Leydward's brother.
 Leydward says he knows Farwell killed his brother but he tells Farwell he will not turn him in to the police if Farwell agrees to remain there and live in the woods for the rest of his life.

 Mrs. Travers and her crippled son Dick have travelled there also with Dr. Leydward for their health.
 He is a specialist who is able to straighten the boy's crooked limbs.
 Dick Travers and Priscilla are attracted to each other, but Dick soon returns to the big city.
-Jerry Jo (Lon Chaney), a half-breed, lures Priscilla to a house that has a wonderful library under the pretense of letting her read some books, and then attempts to molest her.
+Jerry Jo, a half-breed, lures Priscilla to a house that has a wonderful library under the pretense of letting her read some books, and then attempts to molest her.
 She escapes unharmed, but her father thinks that she has been raped and forces her to leave home.
 Priscilla moves to the city where she becomes a nurse in Dr. Leydward's hospital.
 There, she again encounters Dick, but the two do not recognize each other.

 Dr. Leydward's daughter, Margaret, is set to marry Clyde Hunter.
 One day, Priscilla sees Jerry Jo, now a homeless beggar, and taking pity on him, she decides to help him.
 Following him home, she comes to a tenement where some residents persuade her to help a dying woman and her baby.
 The woman is Joan Moss, Anton Farwell's ex-sweetheart, who tells her that she is married now to Clyde Hunter.
 Priscilla, remembering that Margaret was supposed to marry Clyde Hunter soon, tells Margaret's father what has happened, then decides to return to her old home in the woods.

 Upon her return, Priscilla discovers that her mother has died and her father is now blind, but still he refuses to allow her to set foot in his home.
 Priscilla tells Farwell that Joan Moss died and that she forgave him on her death bed, but she does not tell him of the sordid life Joan had led.
 Priscilla returns to her secret place in the woods where years before she had erected the makeshift altar to her own private god, when suddenly she hears a violin playing.
 It is Dick, who has moved back to the woods, and she dances in wild abandon to his music.
 The two are happily reunited, and she later reconciles with her blind father.